giosg/weather-app/README.md

 # Step 2: Create your first app

+**NOTE**: Hello World instructions up-to-date can be found for expressjs can be found behind this [link](https://expressjs.com/en/starter/hello-world.html)

 Create app.js file inside your working directory.
 You can copy paste code down bellow.